tristanmontoya/StableSpectralElements.jl/README.md

  `∂ₜu + ∇⋅(F¹(u) + F²(u,∇u)) = s`

-with a focus on dynamically dispatched strategies for operator evaluation.

-## Documentation
-Currently in progress.

 ## Usage
 A Jupyter notebook containing example solutions of the 2D linear advection equation on curvilinear triangular and quadrilateral meshes using modal DG and nodal DGSEM schemes, respectively, is provided in `examples/advection_2D.ipynb`.